daphneoh/daphneoh.github.io/projects/project1.md

 3. Validate data entered before using it (not just guarding against invalid input).
 4. Connect multiple web pages and that dynamically interact with a user (web application).

-More info can be found https://dport96.github.io/ITM352_NEW/morea/130.Assignment1/experience-Assignment1.html
+More info can be found [Project Directions](https://dport96.github.io/ITM352_NEW/morea/130.Assignment1/experience-Assignment1.html)

 I learned how to do data validation and use sticky values in programming the page.
 I was able to implement a complete IS application.
 I was sole designer of the user interface and process user input.
 I worked with managing information with data types and interpreting and following development requirements.